Article I. Membership

 (3) to serve as voting members of committees, boards, task forces, commissions, divisions and sections.

-(b) Judicial, military and administrative law judge members, while in good standing as defined in Rule 410(i), SCACR, are entitled—
+(b) Judicial members, military members, administrative law judge or workers' compensation commission members and military spouse attorney members, while in good standing as defined in Rule 410(i), SCACR, are entitled—

 (1) to attend meetings of the Assembly and to participate without vote in its deliberations;

 (2) to serve as nonvoting members of committees, boards, task forces, commissions, divisions and sections; and

 (3) to receive all notices and publications of the Bar except notices relating to elections and matters upon which only regular members may act.

 (c) Inactive members, limited license members admitted under Rule 415 and Rule 427, and retired members, while in good standing as defined in Rule 410(i), SCACR, shall have the same privileges as do judicial members except that they shall not be entitled to receive any notices or publications except SC Lawyer unless they shall request the Secretary in writing that they be sent the other notices to which judicial members are entitled.

 Article II.
 Circuit Delegates; Out of State Delegates; At Large Delegates